chenweiqi/lua_httpsc/README.md

 # lua_httpsc
-An asynchronous https client library for lua
+A non-blocking https client library for lua, it also support blocking request, http request

 ## API